ben-xD/talkdash/README.md

 - Event hosts can text-message event speakers whilst they talk
   - For example, "you have 10 minutes left" and remind them to "repeat the audience questions"
   - Messages are enhanced with Emojis using Cloudflare Workers AI
-- Works offline
+- Works offline (PWA)
   - On Chrome, you can install it
-  - Some features require network connectivity (messaging)
+  - Some features require network connectivity (messaging, free text input)
-- Large clock and stopwatch pages
+- Timer, clock and stopwatch
 - Dark mode, light mode and system theme mode support
 - Color schemes

 ## Technology
 - Frontend: [Solid](https://tailwindcss.com/), [Solid Router](https://docs.solidjs.com/guides/how-to-guides/routing-in-solid/solid-router), [Tailwind](https://tailwindcss.com/), [ARK UI](https://ark-ui.com/) (headless UI library)
 - Backend: Node, Fastify, tRPC and zod
-  - Fastify for anything tRPC doesn't support: e.g. file uploads, 3rd party clients, rigid authentication libraries
+  - Fastify is setup for anything tRPC doesn't support: e.g. file uploads, 3rd party clients, rigid authentication libraries
+  - Authentication is done over tRPC procedures over websockets, without any 3rd party services, using [Lucia](https://lucia-auth.com/)
   - Initially tried [Bun](https://bun.sh/) and [Bao](https://github.com/mattreid1/baojs)
     - Bao bun bug?
 Error: `TypeError: null is not an object (evaluating 'res.status')` internal to Bao, with no stack trace (Bun?).
 There was no way past this error, perhaps Bao is not compatible with the latest Bun.
     - I wanted to use [Fastify](https://fastify.dev/) but Jarred said ['Fastify is not fast in bun.'](https://news.ycombinator.com/item?id=37800505).